 The traffic noise analysis was completed in accordance with TxDOT's (FHWA-approved) Traffic Noise Policy (TxDOT, 2019).
-The DEIS Reasonable Alternatives Traffic Noise Analysis Report (2022), which includes details about the analysis, is available for public review at the TxDOT Dallas District office or at www.txdot.gov/loop9.
+The DEIS Reasonable Alternatives Traffic Noise Analysis Report (2022), which includes details about the analysis, is available for public review at the TxDOT Dallas District office.
+Noise impacts were reassessed for the Recommended Preferred Alternative near the Lindell Estates neighborhood in Glenn Heights due to the addition of 1.45 acres of ROW after the release of the DEIS and minor modifications to the ROW lines near Lindell Estates.
+Based on the proposed modifications near Lindell Estates, the noise analysis was re-evaluated to determine potential impacts to those receivers.
+The results of this reanalysis are included below.